Contemporary fine artist based in North East Scotland

 announcements

-On the Runway
+On the runway

 Current and Upcoming Events

-Resident Entrepreneur: Painting Music
+Painting Music is Touring

 PAINTING MUSIC is a company comprised of artist & filmmaker Kate Steenhauer and artificial intelligence (AI) developers Dr Starkey and Jack Caven.
 The team explores how cutting-edge AI techniques can facilitate multifaceted relationships between music and visual art.